rotki/rotki/docs/api.rst

    :resjson object user_balance: The liquidity token amount of the user balance and its estimated USD value.

    :statuscode 200: Balancer balances successfully queried.
+   :statuscode 401: User is not logged in.
+   :statuscode 403: Logged in user does not have premium.
-   :statuscode 409: User is not logged in.
-Or Balancer module is not activated.
+   :statuscode 409: Balancer module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as the graph node could not be reached or returned unexpected response.